lazyindu/Zynk/README.md

-## this source code is not working -  So dont waste ur time
+# This Source is Expired and Not working anymore - So Dont waste ur time here 😂😂